aali179/memoria/README.md

 # 🕰️ Memoria

-A virtual multi-media scrapbook creator for treasured memories.
-Add images, songs, electronic receipts and more!
+A virtual multi-media scrapbook generator for treasured memories.
+Add images, songs, maps and more!

 ## 🤩 Team Members